 - Information Update No. 7: A Guide to Surface and Subsurface Rights and Responsibilities in British Columbia (PDF)

 To register a cell claim, a person must have a BCeID.
 A current valid free miner certificate (FMC) must be held by the person who is to be the recorded holder.
 The FMC requirements are set out in section 8 of the Mineral Tenure Act.

 You register a cell claim by selecting one or more adjoining cells on the electronic MTO map.
 No two people can select the same cells simultaneously, since the database is live and updated instantly; once you make your selection, the cells you have selected will no longer be available to another person, but if payment is not successfully completed within 30 minutes the cells become available to anyone.

 The electronic Internet map allows you to select single or multiple adjoining grid cells.
 Clients are limited to 100 selected cells per submission for acquisition as one claim.
 The number of submissions is not limited, but each submission for a claim must be completed through to payment before you can commence another registration.

-When you have made your cell selection, you must confirm it and make payment electronically through your Visa, AMEX or MasterCard, or by cash or cheque if you are using a PC terminal in a government office.
+When you have made your cell selection, you must confirm it and make payment electronically through your Visa, AMEX or MasterCard, or by cash or cheque if you are using a computer terminal in a government office.
 The fee for mineral cell claim registration is $1.75 per hectare, and $5.00 per hectare for a placer cell claim; MTO will calculate the exact area in hectares according to the cells you select, and calculate the required fee.
 The fee is charged for the entire cell, even though a portion may be unavailable due to a prior legacy title or alienated land.